 Jaguar F-Pace SUV - Reliability & safety

-Jaguar F-Pace reliability
+Jaguar F-Pace safety

 Jaguar fits all examples with autonomous emergency braking and emergency braking assistance, which help you to stop in a hurry or, if it detects you haven't reacted, will brake on your behalf if an obstacle strays into your path.
-This is on top of all those safety features like anti-lock-brakes and stability control that have to be fitted by law.
+Also included as standard is adaptive cruise control, lane-keep assist and a reversing camera, with more features available via an optional Driver Assistance Pack.